JesseStraat/Quantum-Werewolf/README.md

    > P: this is realised using the "seer" command.

-   > FE: Alice looks at Bob's role, so Zack runs "seer('Alice', 'Bob')" and tells Alice she sees he is a werewolf.
+   > FE: Alice looks at Bob's role, so Zack runs "g.seer('Alice', 'Bob')" and tells Alice she sees he is a werewolf.
 Permutation [s, v, w, w] gets removed from the superposition, since it is impossible.

 - Each player with a non-zero probability of being a werewolf can attempt to kill another player.
 All alive wolves in all permutations must do this at any point during the game in order for someone to be killed by wolves.

    > P: this is realised using the "wolf" command.

-   > FE: Alice decides to kill Craig, so Zack runs "wolf('Alice', 'Craig')".
+   > FE: Alice decides to kill Craig, so Zack runs "g.wolf('Alice', 'Craig')".
 This makes Craig 1/2 dead in all permutations in which Alice is a werewolf.

-   N.B.: If the second wolf would die while Alice is still alive, it would not make Craig fully dead in the permutations in which Alice is the werewolf, and it stays at 1/2.
+   > N.B.: If the second wolf would die while Alice is still alive, it would not make Craig fully dead in the permutations in which Alice is the werewolf, and it stays at 1/2.
 If, however, Alice decides to attack Craig again, it would make him fully dead in those permutations.

 - After everyone had their actions, it becomes day.